lwu1822/lwu1822/README.md

 Hi, I'm Lily.
 I’m a motivated and driven computer science student with a deep passion for software engineering and technology.
 I love building, debugging, and solving problems, and I’m always looking for new opportunities to learn and challenge myself.

-My interests include full-stack development, backend/frontend engineering, and AI/ML.
-I’m also open to roles in cybersecurity, network engineering, and quality assurance.
+I have hands-on experience in full-stack development, backend/frontend engineering, and AI/ML, with additional background in cybersecurity, network engineering, and quality assurance.
+I’m open to exploring a variety of roles across the technology space.

 Experiences:
 - Software Engineering Intern at Northrop Grumman Corporation (2024 and 2025 summer)